 Access to Affordable Housing

-Without access to the traditional loans afforded to non-DACA students, access to affordable housing can act as a serious obstacle to earning a degree.
-Still, undocumented students can access affordable housing options through various resources and search options.
-Keep reading to learn more.
+Without access to the traditional loans afforded to non-Deferred Action for Childhood Arrivals (DACA) students, access to affordable housing can act as a serious obstacle to earning a degree.
+Still, undocumented students can access affordable housing options through various resources and search options like the following.

 A common choice for most students, finding off-campus housing with a group of friends is a practical way to secure an affordable place to live.
-While this may prove challenging for some adult students, having roommates opens up housing options that wouldn’t be financially viable otherwise.
+While this may prove tricky for some adult students, having roommates opens up housing options that wouldn’t be affordable otherwise.

 Uloop: This site acts as a marketplace for finding roommates and housing.
 With over 3,500 current roommate listing requests, students can often access affordable housing options.
-Additionally, this site includes college sublets, student travel, and various academic resources.
+The site includes college sublets, student travel, and various academic resources.

 Access to Federal Financial Aid

 Similar to the risk of paying inflated tuition rates, undocumented students do not have access to federal financial aid and loans that typically boast lower interest rates than private loans.
-Undocumented students may have to get creative to address this roadblock, but options do exist.
-Continue reading as we spotlight ways to address the lack of access to federal financial aid.
+Undocumented students may have to get creative to address this roadblock, but options do exist, which you can see below.

 In addition to the many states that offer in-state tuition to local undocumented students, a growing number of states offer financial aid opportunities to students, regardless of their immigration status.
 The National Immigration Law Center provides information on states that currently provide financial assistance to undocumented students.